mking2203/CodeGeneratorOpenness/README.md

 <br>
 -build a group tree<br>
 -import any kind of blocks like FB, FC, OB or data types<br>
+-generate step sequences as graph (not 100% complete yet) - no config right now

 This covers mainly the function we can find in the Openness scripter.
 But I want to go a little further to build structures more variable.
 Not sure where it leads to but my goal will be to use templates to build FB with n-times valve FBs through a scripter or later on maybe a tool to configure this.